 We capture the impacts of bank failures by a dummy variable.
-The bank failure dummy takes one when the main bank failed and zero otherwise.
-Bank failures arise in an extreme case where the bank health deteriorated dramatically.
+The bank failure dummy takes one when the main bank failed, and zero otherwise.
+The definition of "bank failure" follows the Financial Services Agency in Japan.
+It only includes banks that the government declared insolvent.
+During the period of financial turbulence, small firms could have financial support from the government when the government identified that their main banks failed in Japan.
+Therefore, although a bank failure would arise in an extreme case in which the bank's health deteriorated dramatically, their impacts on small firms might be ambiguous.
 For comparison, we also explore the impacts of defaults of parent companies and major trade partners in the analysis.
-CD Eyes provides a list of parent companies and major trading partners for each unlisted companies.
+CD Eyes provides a list of parent companies and major trading partners for each unlisted company.
 Some of the companies in the list are unlisted companies.
 We, however, use only listed companies as parent companies and major trading partners because reverse causality from the unlisted firm will be less of a problem when parent companies and major trading partners are listed firms.
-Information of bank failures is based on the Financial Services Agency, while default information of parent companies and major trade partners is based on Tokyo Shoko Research (TSR) Database Service.
+Default information of parent companies and major trade partners is based on data from the Tokyo Shoko Research (TSR) Database Service.

 Table 2 reports types of the "main" banks and distributions of the number of lending bank lenders.
-It states that nearly 60% of the "main" banks are either city banks, long-term credit banks, or trust banks, and 28% of the "main" banks are the first regional banks.
-This implies that large listed banks still play dominant roles as "main" banks even for most of unlisted medium size firms in our sample.
+It states that nearly 60 percent of the "main" banks are either city banks, long-term credit banks, or trust banks, and 28 percent of the "main" banks are first regional banks.
+This implies that large listed banks still play dominant roles as "main" banks, even for most unlisted medium-size firms in our sample.

-Table 3 reports basic statistics (i.e., average, standard deviation, minimum, and maximum) of NPL ratios and stock prices of the "main" banks.
-Even average of NPL ratios amounts to 4.09% during our sample period.
-The standard deviation of NPL ratios is also high, implying that ratios of NPLs that were high above 10% for several banks.
-On average, NPL ratios tend to be higher for bankrupt firms than for surviving ones, while stock prices are smaller for bankrupt firms.
-The difference, however, does not seem large in the table.
+Table 3 reports basic statistics (i.e., average, standard deviation, minimum, and maximum) of NPL ratios and the relative stock valuation for the "main" banks.
+The average of NPL ratios amounts to 4.09 percent during our sample period.
+The standard deviation of NPL ratios is also high, implying that ratios of NPLs that were well above 10 percent for several banks.
+On average, NPL ratios tend to be higher for bankrupt firms than for surviving ones, while the stock valuation is smaller for bankrupt firms.